 LinkedIn is actually my favorite place to go for RFPs because hiring managers and decision makers post RFPs on the site directly.
 This gives you an awesome opportunity to meet and talk to the right people.
 A customer of mine even shared how he used this aspect of LinkedIn to win an RFP on the platform recently.

 Note: you will have to sift through a fairly high amount of content marketing to find quality RFPs on LinkedIn.
 For a full in-depth walk-through on how to use LinkedIn to find RFPs and other clients go here.
 Lastly, I will mention that you should probably have a strong LinkedIn profile listing if you’re going to messaging clients on LinkedIn.
 I cover a ton of ways to do that in that link.

 Another source of RFPs is the RFPdb.
 I like it because it gives you access to a wide variety of RFP types.
-It’s a pay-per-bid RFP site that we find about 3-5 great RFPs on each month.
+It’s a pay-per-bid RFP site that we use to find about 3-5 great RFPs on each month.
 The site is actually a co-op where agencies share RFPs with one another.
 There’s lots of categories, so you’ll likely be able to find one that makes sense for the work you’d like to do.
 Just know that you’ll usually need to go through a few RFPs to find a good one on these sites.
 There’s a lot of long, overly-bureaucratic type documents on the RFPdb (and RFP marketplace sites) in general, which I recommend you steer cleer from.

 (I don’t include those in my RFP Newsletter, because I find that the juice is often not worth the squeeze.)
 So be prepared to throw out some of the RFPs you pay for before you find something good.
 I always pick the short, reasonable, high-budget RFPs when I’m curating my website design RFP newsletter.
 The good thing is there isn’t as much manual labor required when searching through these sites.
 You’ll typically just need to pay anywhere between $2-10 per RFP.

 In recent years, a ton of organizations and companies have taken to Facebook for promoting their RFPs.
 Like Linkedin, you’ll have to sort through a lot of content marketing and irrelevant spam – but if your particular niche is Facebook-centered, it might make sense.
 Unfortunately I rank them last because of their clunky UI.
 You’re going to want to limit your search to RFPs posted in the last month, but that’s frustrating to do.
 The major bug is having to choose this filter every time you alter your search because Facebook doesn’t save your preference.

 Lastly, these are my top RFP sources, but keep in mind that different platforms work better for different freelancers/agencies.
 It’s important to experiment with what works for you.
 You might discover that for your specific type of work a site not listed here has all the RFPs you need.

 Members of my Web Design RFP and Lead Newsletter receive all of the RFPs found using the sites above automatically each week.
 Instead of searching yourself for website RFPs online, you get RFPs that meet the following sent to your inbox each week:

 - Legit high-quality companies